bluekitchen/btstack/doc/manual/docs-template/how_to.md

 ## Run-time configuration

-To allow code-reuse with different platforms as well as with new ports, the low-level initialization of BTstack and the hardware configuration has been extracted to the various *platforms/PLATFORM/main.c* files.
-The examples only contain the platform-independent Bluetooth logic.
-But let’s have a look at the common init code.
+To allow code-reuse with different platforms as well as with new ports, the low-level initialization of BTstack and the hardware configuration has been extracted to the *main.c* or similar file in */port/PORT/* folder.
+The examples only contain platform-independent Bluetooth logic.
+Let’s have a look at the common init code.

 Listing [below](#lst:btstackInit) shows a minimal platform setup for an embedded system with a Bluetooth chipset connected via UART.